RedisLabs-Field-Engineering/redis-enterprise-monitoring-extension/README.md

 ## AppDynamics Monitoring Extension for Redis Enterprise
 ------------------------------------------------------------
-[Redis Enterprise Software](https://docs.redislabs.com/latest/rs/) is from Redis Labs which enhances the open source Redis with  multiple deployment choices (public and private clouds, on-premises, hybrid, RAM-Flash combination), toplogy and support for very large dataset sizes.The AppDynamics Monitoring Extension for Redis Enterprise will collect metrics from Redis Enterprise clusters and send them to AppDynamics Controller.

 ## Use Case
+[Redis Enterprise Software](https://docs.redislabs.com/latest/rs/) is from Redis Labs which enhances the open-source Redis with multiple deployment choices (public and private clouds, on-premises, hybrid, RAM-Flash combination), topology and support for very large data-set sizes.
+The AppDynamics Monitoring Extension for Redis Enterprise will collect metrics from Redis Enterprise clusters and send them to AppDynamics Controller.

 ## Prerequisites